ai4cps-com/ai4cps.github.io/README.md

-### About me
+### AI4CPS (coming soon)
-Hello, my name is Nemanja Hranisavljevic and I am a research associate at [Fraunhofer IOSB-INA](https://www.iosb-ina.fraunhofer.de/).
+Hello, my name is Nemanja Hranisavljevic and I am a currently a research associate at [Fraunhofer IOSB-INA](https://www.iosb-ina.fraunhofer.de/) in Lemgo and a PhD candidate at [HSU University](https://www.hsu-hh.de/imb/team) in Hamburg.
-You can reach me on [nemanja.hranisavljevic@iosb-ina.fraunhofer.de](mailto:nemanja.hranisavljevic@iosb-ina.fraunhofer.de).
+You can reach me on [nemanja.hran@gmail.com](mailto:nemanja.hran@gmail.com).

 My research is focused on learning hybrid dynamical models from historical data in the domain of cyber-physical production systems.
-The main studied idea is discretization of continuous behavior using deep neural networks as proposed in DENTA algorithm:
+The main studied idea is extraction of discrete automata models from complex data using deep neural networks as proposed in DENTA algorithm:
 [Discretization of hybrid CPPS data into timed automaton using restricted Boltzmann machines (2020)](http://www.sciencedirect.com/science/article/pii/S0952197620301986)

 ### My GitHub repositories